BH Group: Activities

-BH Group is connected to the non-profit BH Fund, which distributed money to Leo's network of dark money groups supporting president Donald Trump's Supreme Court nominees.
-BH Fund was formed in 2016 with $24,250,000 from a single unknown donor, and has donated more than $3 million to the Freedom and Opportunity Fund and America Engaged.
-BH Fund was dissolved in 2017, three days after Politico inquired as to whether it facilitated the sale of The Polling Company, owned by Trump advisor Kellyanne Conway, to Creative Response Concepts, which is linked to Leonard Leo.
+The BH Group is connected to the non-profit BH Fund, which distributed money to Leo's network of groups supporting president Donald Trump's Supreme Court nominees.
+The BH Fund was formed in 2016 with $24 million from a single unknown donor, and has donated more than $3 million to the Freedom and Opportunity Fund and America Engaged.
+The BH Fund was dissolved in 2017, three days after Politico inquired as to whether it facilitated the sale of The Polling Company, owned by Trump advisor Kellyanne Conway, to Creative Response Concepts, which is linked to Leo.
 Conway was advising Trump on Supreme Court nominees at the time.

-The BH Fund is responsible for enforcing a donation agreement between a secret $20 million donor and the Antonin Scalia Law School at George Mason University.
+The BH Fund is responsible for enforcing a donation agreement between an anonymous $20 million donor and the Antonin Scalia Law School at George Mason University.

-In December 2016, BH Group donated $1 million to Donald Trump’s inaugural committee.
+In December 2016, the BH Group donated $1 million to Donald Trump's inaugural committee.

 The Honest Elections Project, an alias of the Judicial Education Project/Judicial Crisis Network, has also paid money to the BH Group.
 The Honest Election Project, which has expressed the view that voter suppression is a "myth," has filed court briefs "in favor of voting restrictions" in Nevada, Virginia, Texas, Wisconsin and Minnesota.
-As The Guardian notes, "By having a hand in both voting litigation and the judges on the federal bench, this network could create a system where conservative donors have an avenue to both oppose voting rights and appoint judges to back that effort."
+The Guardian wrote that "[by] having a hand in both voting litigation and the judges on the federal bench, this network could create a system where conservative donors have an avenue to both oppose voting rights and appoint judges to back that effort."

 Employees

-Leonard Leo is an employee of the BH Group and the President of the BH Fund.
+Leonard Leo is an employee of the BH Group and the president of the BH Fund.